 Bobby Jones completed the historic grand slam in 1930 by capturing his final U.S. Amateur

-Published: September 27th, 2016 – It was on this day that Amateur phenomenon Bobby Jones captured his fourth straight national victory completing the first possible “Grand Slam” as we know it.
-Jones had defeated the 22 year old Eugene Vanderpool Homans of Englewood, New Jersey to complete the greatest feat in golf.
+By: Josh Morris – It was on this day that Amateur phenomenon Bobby Jones captured his fourth straight national victory completing the first possible “Grand Slam” as we know it.
+Jones had defeated the 22-year-old Eugene Vanderpool Homans of Englewood, New Jersey to complete the greatest feat in golf.
 In the year 1930, Jones had won the British Amateur, the U.S. Open, The Open Championship, and now the U.S. Amateur.